czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

         - These are non-associative operators
         - `a >= b >= c` is a syntax error
         - Makes Prolog more useful/extensible
-        - Typically present in languages catering to specialities with their own notation
+        - Typically present in languages catering to specialties with their own notation
           - Prolog → NLP
       - Harder to implement, worried about confusing programmers
         - You can overdo language customization